cairn-monnaie/cel/README.md

      The bootstrap script is automatically called when phpunit is requested.
 It can be found in `tests/bootstrap.php`.
 It executes two symfony custom console commands in order to fill the MySQL database with respect to the Cyclos database for consistency purposes.
 If the testing database already contains users, the command does nothing.

  * **Tests isolation**
-    In order to ensure MySQL database integrity, any begun transaction is rolled back at the end of each test.
+    In order to ensure MySQL database integrity from one test to another, any begun transaction is rolled back at the end of each test.
 This way, we always work with the same database content between each test.
 This process is automatically set up with the doctrine-test-bundle bundle.

     **Warning** : If a test executes a transaction in the Cyclos database, a kind of dissociation between MySQL and Cyclos database may occur, as the corresponding transaction would be rolled back (see Tests isolation part above).

-     _Example_ : The user John Doe, in a functional test, changes its password from @@bbccdd to @bcdefgh.
+     _Example_ : The user John Doe, in a functional test, changes its password from '@@bbccdd' to '@bcdefgh'.
 This operation will be rolled back in MySQL database but persisted in Cyclos.
-Then, if you re-run the same test, it will fail because, in Cyclos, John Doe's password is not @@bbccdd anymore.
+Then, if you re-run the same test, it will fail because, in Cyclos, John Doe's password is not '@@bbccdd' anymore.

      _Workaround_ : if a test executes a transaction in the Cyclos database, explicitely commit the transaction before the end of the test
      `public function testMyTestWhichChangesCyclosDatabase()
      {